aditya02acharya/homepage/content/project/TypingAgent/index.md

 ---
 title: Touchscreen Typing As Optimal Supervisory Control
 summary: This project presents a computational model to improve touchscreen keyboard usability and design intelligent text entry solutions.
-We explore the interaction between hand-eye coordination and its effect on typing.
+We explore the effect of hand-eye coordination on typing.
 tags:
 date: